-Zidane hits back at claims he disrespected Bale
+Zidane Hits Back At Claims He Disrespected Bale

+Zinedine Zidane insists he did not disrespect Gareth Bale when he said it would be good if he left Real Madrid sooner rather than later.

-Zidane caused a stir when he stated last weekend that he hoped Wales star Bale would leave the LaLiga club soon, saying: "It would be best for everyone."
+Zidane caused a stir when he stated last weekend that he hoped Wales star Bale would leave the LaLiga club soon, adding: "It would be best for everyone."

 Bale's agent, Jonathan Barnett, branded the Madrid head coach "a disgrace" for his remarks, as talk of an imminent move to the Chinese Super League gathered pace.

-Zidane has now hit back at such suggestions and claims Bale himself declined to play in the 3-1 International Champions Cup defeat to Bayern Munich on Monday (AEST) because the club was trying to arrange his transfer.
+Zidane has now hit back at such suggestions and claims Bale himself declined to play in the 3-1 International Champions Cup defeat to Bayern Munich on Sunday because the club was trying to arrange his transfer.

-"I'll try to be very clear with this, with Gareth," he said.
+"I'll try to be very clear with this, with Gareth," he told a news conference on Monday.

 "Firstly, I have not disrespected anyone, least of all a player because I always said the same thing, that players are the most important thing and every time there is a player here I am always with them.